Current Plans for Summer 2021 Return

 Ongoing COVID-19 Testing

-Throughout the spring semester, designated faculty and staff, residential students and select student employees will participate in required surveillance testing.
+Throughout the summer, designated faculty and staff, residential students and select student employees will participate in required surveillance testing.
 Testing locations will be expanded as needed.
 Surveillance testing on campus is free for all faculty, staff and students.
 The process itself can be completed in five minutes or less, which we hope helps participants incorporate testing into their weekly routine.Find details about testing protocols

 Changes to Your Workplace